20+ Fun Things To Do With Your Kids This Fall

 14. Go Trick Or Treating

 This is always fun.
 Here in Clarksville, Tennessee they have a few events for the kids for safe trick or treating downtown.
 The university also has a few events for the kids and even some malls, shops, etc. It is always fun to see all the kiddos dressed up in costumes and see the creativity some parents have.
-We don't live in a safe world though so check out my blog post on safe trick or treating here.
 I can't wait for Halloween this year.
 My daughter wants to be Wonder Woman.
 What do your kiddos want to be?
 Let me know in the comments.

 15. Watch the stars or a meteor shower while sipping on some hot cocoa.

 Growing up I used to be a little astronomer with my brother James.
 We used to go out at night for hours just gazing at the stars with our telescope.
 I used to know tons of constellations by heart and almost every crater on the surface of the moon that is always facing us.
 I grew to love the constellation Orion.
 Did you know that within that constellation there's a star that's 6 times bigger then our sun?
 How crazy is that?!
 And it's a little speck in the sky to us.
 How beautiful and amazing is our solar system and God's creation?
 I really like this telescope as a start up telescope.
 A good pair of binoculars can also be good but may be more expensive.
 You can also find some cool books like this one that has tons of information of our beautiful starry sky.
 This book is perfect for starters.

 16. Go on a fun hike.

 Going on a hike in the fall means perfect hiking weather.
 Not too cold and not too hot.
 It's a happy medium.
 May not be perfect to go for a swim at the gorge of a waterfall but definitely good to climb to the top of a mountain and admire the view of our world below.
 There's tons of fun hikes to do everywhere you go.
 State Parks are definitely a great place to go to.